BPeacker/LLM-for-irAEs/README.md

 1. To copy the files needed for this pipeline to your local machine, you will need Git.
 If needed, install Git as according to your operating system.
 Linux and MacOS may have Git pre-installed, while Windows does not.
 - [Git download](https://git-scm.com/downloads)

-2. Use a command-line tool (e.g. Terminal in MacOS, PowerShell in Windows) to clone the repository to your computer:
+2. Run the following code in a command-line tool (e.g. Terminal in MacOS, PowerShell in Windows) to clone the repository to your computer:
     ```bash
     git clone https://github.com/BPeacker/LLM-for-irAEs
     ```